isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 "Thank you.
 Thank you very much, Yutaka."
 Finally, winkles between his brows disappeared.
 He rejected the offer to ride him home the next morning and got on the last bus to Ishikawa.

-The next morning, Yutaka called Okubo and K. right away.
-It looked like the passport problem would be relatively easy to solve.
+The next morning, Yutaka called out Okubo and K. It looked like the passport problem would be relatively easy to solve.

 "Mr. Kubo, please prepare three photos of his upper body.
 I will make its purpose as private use for his study abroad.
 I will also apply for his father’s passport as a guarantor and prepare the necessary papers later."